baeddavid/algospel/Hymns/Hymns-of-LeetCode/README.md

-# A Collection of Cymns from LeetCode
+# A Collection of Hymns from LeetCode

 1. [arrays](./arrays)